Dhow boats in the water outside Ras al Hadd. Don't miss the reflections

 This is the best photo I have from the Sultan Qaboos mosque in Nizwa.

-modern one was all thanks to decisions made by Sultan Qaboos.
+made by Sultan Qaboos.
 This has made him very popular among the people.
 So popular that nobody seem to mind that he is spending large amounts of money on private luxury such as a more than 100 meter long yacht and maybe half a dozen palaces.

 After the days I spent in Salalah I traveled back to Muscat again.
 From there I took a day trip to the cities Nizwa